Pupilla triplicata: Distribution

 Pupilla triplicata has a scattered distribution, and populations in lower altitudes are threatened by habitat destruction.

 Description

 The shell of Pupilla triplicata is much smaller than Pupilla sterrii and the other Pupilla species.
 The structure of the surface is finer.
 Whorls are convex.
 The cervical callus is present but not extremely strong.
 There are usually 3 teeth in the aperture.

 The height of the shell is 2.2-2.8 (up to 4) mm.
-The width of the shell is 1.4 mm (shell diameter should not exceed much 1.4 mm).
+The width of the shell is 1.4 mm (shell diameter should not exceed 1.4 mm).

 Ecology

 Pupilla triplicata lives in grass near limestone rocks, in dry and sunny habitats, often in limestone rock rubble with xerophilous vegetation.
 It lives mainly between 300 and 1000 m, and in Switzerland up to 2600 m in altitude.